matipan/blog/content/posts/fast-json-parsing-for-open-rtb.md

 }
 ```

-Within the `simdjson.TypeObject` switch we can start parsing the OpenRTB request, but the request has many internal objects each of them can have a different type.
-This means that for each of those types we need to parse it separately.
+Within the `simdjson.TypeObject` switch we can start parsing the OpenRTB request, but the request has many internal objects and each of them can have a different type.
+This means that for every one of those types we need to parse it separately.
 To keep this example brief we will only parse two types, `Object` and `Array`:
 ```go
 func (r *Request) parse(tmp *simdjson.Iter, obj *simdjson.Object) error {
 	arr := &simdjson.Array{}